r10u3/lego_rc_ir_multitool/README.md

 * Keep track of:
   * Toggle bit (changes with each request for keycode or scancode except for combo PWM)
   * Address bit (defaults to 0 and only changes in extended mode)
-* Provide keycode corresponding to button codes
+* Provide keycode corresponding to action codes
-  * e.g., in single PWM &uarr; corresponds to full reverse on output B which corresponds to the keycode B_FW7.
+  * e.g., in single PWM &uarr; -which corresponds to full forward on output B- is mapped to ["B", "FW7"] by keyboard, and ["B", "FW7"] is mapped to the keycode B_FW7 by the encoder.
 * Provide the scancode corresponding to button codes
   * e.g., in the previous case, the scancode is 0x057D with toggle 0 or 0x8575 with toggle 1